mt-support/tec-labs-ce-convert-content-to-blocks/readme.txt

 We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [2.6.0-dev] 2024-02-27 =

+* Fix - Make sure the event cost block gets displayed.
+* Feature - Add `tec_labs_ce_block_template` filter to allow changing the block template.
+* Feature - Add `tec_labs_ce_block_order` filter to allow changing the order of the blocks.
+* Feature - Add an admin notice if the required setting is not enabled.

 = [2.5.1-dev] 2023-10-03 =